Software Development

 Software development cost in the UK

-The worldwide IT outsourcing market is forecasted to reach £456.99 billion in 2026 according to Mordor Intelligence (the numbers were converted from dollars to pounds following currency exchange rate in February 2026).
+The worldwide IT outsourcing market is forecasted to reach £456.99 billion in 2026 according to Mordor Intelligence (the numbers were converted from dollars to pounds following the currency exchange rate in February 2026).

 Speaking of the British contribution to this sum, Grand View Research expects the British IT outsourcing market to grow at a solid CAGR through the decade, indicating a growth in local demand.

-Average hourly rates in 2026
+Software developer hourly rate in 2026

 Role / Level